 What are the aims of education?
 It seems to me fundamental that every child (or adult) must leave school able to write and read, and with sufficient mastery of at least one language to be able to reason and think in it.
+Every child must leave school with sufficient skills to make his or her way in the world — which will usually mean the child must have a minimum of language skills, numeracy skills based on a foundation of addition, subtraction, multiplication and division, and science, history and geography.
+And all children must have developed a set of ethical values that will strengthen their role as good citizens.

 Those who embark on further education and training in colleges or Setas should leave with an adequate skills base and the ability to communicate well.
 Those leaving university should have in-depth knowledge in a special field, with a more generalised knowledge at a high level.
 They must be prepared for education over a lifetime and have the ability to adapt and change.
 Their education should prepare them not only to meet a contemporary skills requirement, but also to be able to adapt as knowledge and circumstances change.

 School is compulsory up to grade nine.
-This compulsory phase—called general education and training—must meet the fundamental minimums I have outlined.
+This compulsory phase — called general education and training — must meet the fundamental minimums I have outlined.
 But, as I will show, we have no reliable measure of this because we do not have a school-leaving examination at the point at which more than half the population effectively leaves school.

 Yet every piece of evidence suggests that compulsory education fails more than 50% of children at this basic level.
 This, as much as the poor performance of our national school system in the grade 12 national senior certificate examination (matric), must demand our attention.